 In honor of St. Patrick’s Day, you can use artificial dye to tint anything green, from glasses of beer to entire rivers.
-If you’d rather avoid food coloring, though, you can also find lots of naturally green things to serve for the occasion, from avocados to zucchini—but then you may stray far from the Irish roots of the holiday.
+If you’d rather avoid food coloring, though, you can also find lots of naturally green food to serve for the occasion, from avocados to zucchini—but then you may stray far from the Irish roots of the holiday.
 If you choose your ingredients carefully, you can create an entire meal that’s both naturally green and evocative of the Emerald Isle’s traditional foods.

 We’ve gathered at least one verdant victual for every course, and tried to make sure there’s something authentically Irish about each one too, even if a few inclusions may have been under a rather looser interpretation of what constitutes “Irish” cuisine.
 And like so many other Americans under the spell of Saint Paddy’s Day, we couldn’t resist green beer either.

 For a less traditional but more vibrantly colored take, you can make a spring lettuce and leek soup (or even our Green Pea Soup), but this recipe relies on leeks alone to lend gentle color and fantastic flavor.
 Potatoes and just a handful of other ingredients join the leeks for a simple but delicious dish.
 Get the Traditional Irish Leek and Potato Soup recipe.

 Le Creuset Mini Cocotte in Palm, $25.95 at Sur La Table

 Mushy peas are more English (often served alongside fish and chips), but they’re enjoyed widely in Ireland too.
 Make a nice minty mash for topping toast, or spooning on a plate as a potato alternative to accompany protein and other vegetables.
 Get the Mushy Peas on Toast with Mint recipe.